Erfaniaa/binance-futures-trading-bot/README.md

 To write custom bots you can:

 - Set an initial indicators setting in `init_indicators_dict.py` (because we are handling indicators in the client side with pickle files).
+- Set an initial orders setting in `init_orders_dict.py` (because we are handling orders in the client side with pickle files).
 - Define new indicators in `indicators.py`.
 - Define a new strategy in `main.py` (especially inside `is_it_time_to_open_long_position` and `is_it_time_to_open_short_position` functions).
 - Config your bot settings in `config.py`.